-Beyond several hidden entrances in Downtown Rochester lies an old abandoned subway tunnel, providing shelter for the homeless during the colder months and a canvas for illegal graffiti and mural artists. all year round
+Beyond several hidden entrances in Downtown Rochester lies an old abandoned subway tunnel, providing shelter for the homeless during the colder months and a canvas for illegal graffiti and mural artists year-round.

 The Rochester Industrial and Rapid Transit Railway opened in 1927, running along the bones of the old Erie Canal.
 The canal was redirected some years earlier and the City of Rochester wanted to utilize the passage as a freight interchange between the many railroads in the area.
 The total length of the subway was less than 10 miles long and only serviced the city until 1956.
 Despite attempts by some city officials to expand the system, the subway was hampered from the beginning due to the Erie Canal route, which wasn’t exactly optimized for intracity transit.